boots-edu/textbook/source/original/week3.md

 Next, we will examine more complex objects by adding methods (functions) inside the class which can manipulate the object data for us or make calculations from that data.

-This is the basis of object\-oriented programming, as a fully developed class becomes a self\-contained object with both data and behaviors.
+This is the basis of object-oriented programming, as a fully developed class becomes a self-contained object with both data and behaviors.

 Don't forget the exam next week.
 Good luck to all of you!!!